 All this is happening as consumer comfort with online ordering is increasing.

 So meal delivery plans are a natural transition in food availability.
 But are they really more affordable?

-The USDA reports that the average cost for a liberally spending meal delivery plan is around $250.40 per week for a family of four.
+The average cost for a liberally spending meal delivery plan is around $250.40 per week for a family of four, The USDA reports.
 They also found that it ranges from $74.80 to $84.30 for women and men respectively.
 (Liberal spending means that you’re not going to say “no” to expensive items on your list.
 Want to eat cashew butter?
 A liberal eating plan would typically include that.)

 So let’s dive a little deeper:

 The Benefits of Meal Kits

 There are a number of benefits to using a meal kit.
 First, you don’t have to go to the grocery store.
 The company sends the ingredients for each week’s recipes directly to the customer.
 There's nothing better than arriving home from a hard day’s work and having food waiting for you on your doorstep.

 With meal kits, all you need to do is follow the directions, open the ingredient packages, and cook.